Investor lobbyist warns against more scrutiny of big funds

 "I don't see the systemic importance of these funds and yet if they are designated they will very quickly become non-competitive," said Paul Schott Stevens.

 Between 12 to 14 funds would be affected if a $100 billion size threshold is used, all of which are based in the United States.
-Among them are funds run by Vanguard, PIMCO, American Funds, SPDR S&P, Fidelity and JPMorgan (JPM.N).
-[ID:nL5N0MW3GU]
+Among them are funds run by Vanguard, PIMCO, American Funds, SPDR S&P, Fidelity and JPMorgan.

 He also said that the relative resilience of funds during the financial turmoil of the 2008-2009 compared with banks, which suffered mass withdrawals and in some cases had to be bailed out by governments, showed they pose minimal systemic risk.